danders929/Web-Development-Guides/Database/Prisma/README.md

 ###Using Faker Data
 1. install faker
    `npm install @faker-js/faker`
-2. If you want to use data imported from faker.io use this code in your seed.js
+2. If you want to use data imported from fakerjs.dev use this code in your seed.js.
+   If you want to add your own details, checkout https://fakerjs.dev/api/
 ```js
 //seed.js